La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/Price Forecast README.md

 Working On:
 - Incorporating Exogenous Variables into ARIMA (ARIMAX) and BSTS
-- Utilise residual based learning in the LSTM model from ARIMA and BSTS
 - Research an optimal training method for the price app and implement it
 - Huber loss for the Loss plot